mepley1/flask-str-gen/README.md

 To do:

-- Add checkboxes to specify characters
+- Add checkboxes to specify inclusion of numbers/symbols